nicktstewart/McGameJam/README.md

  * Updated bones in dashboard during Boss Fight to match cutscene information
  * Set drill velocity to player velocity to prevent internal collisions
  * Added shadows to Digging scene to hide unexplored areas of map
+ * Added a minimap (Needs to be optimized...
+ALOT!)